FreeBSDGeek/HotTubMonitor/README.md

 I started this project so I could have a way to monitor the temperature of my Hot Tub.
 I live in Canada and it gets cold here in the winter.
 If something happened then things could freeze up before I noticed any issues.
 This project monitors the temperature and updates me (through an OpenHAB server) if there is an issue.

-The temperature monitor is created using a ESP8266 Arduino board (I used a Adafruit 8266 Hazzah) and two Dallas OneWire (DS18B20) temperature sensors.
+The temperature monitor is created using a ESP8266 Arduino board ([Adafruit 8266 Hazzah](https://www.adafruit.com/product/2471)) and two Dallas OneWire (DS18B20) temperature sensors.
 I use one of the sensors to monitor the board temperature (inside the enclosure) an another one as a probe that sits in the hot tub.

 ### Dependancies